 As the forest slides from the lurid colours of autumn into the chill of Winter, we challenge musicians and writers to explore new mythologies amid the falling leaves of Epping Forest.

-Afterwards, Alison Cotton will perform from her new solo album “All Is Quiet In The Ancient Theatre”
+Musician Alison Cotton will perform music from her new solo album “All Is Quiet In The Ancient Theatre”.
+Will Burns will read new work inspired by Epping Forest in a special commission for Waltham Forest London Borough of Culture 2019.

 The Imagined Forest is part of The People's Forest season - a series of events exploring our relationship with Epping Forest, interrogating the deep bond we have with forests and woodland, and how this relationship is culturally determined.